syncfusion-content/maui-docs/MAUI/StepProgressBar/description.md

 ## StepProgressBar Image Customization

 The [StepProgressBar]() control provides support for adding images as the content of the step.
-You can add the images by giving image path and with font icons.
+You can add the images by giving an image path and font icons.

 ### Customization using Image